People Who Can Take Legal Action

 Patients can take legal action because they are the immediate victims of the medical mistake.

 People who suffer direct damage because of the mistake, whether or not they are related to the patient, can also take legal action against the doctor.

 If the patient dies, heirs of the patient who have accepted their inheritances can take legal action in the name of the deceased patient.

 In addition, anyone who suffers direct damage can take legal action to get compensation for the harm resulting from the loss of a loved one.

 Types of Damage

-People taking legal action can ask for compensation ONLY for personal damage that is a direct result of the fault.
+People taking legal action can ask for compensation ONLY for personal damage that is a direct result of the mistake.
 For example, the damage could be a loss of salary or extra expenses incurred.
 They can also get compensation for the pain and suffering the mistake causes.